-You might not know if you’ve got enough because you’re always looking at your neighbour/Instagram /Facebook friends who seemed to have it all.
-Spending most of the time in the sun smiling looking happy or at least happier than you.
+You might not know if you’ve got enough because you’re always looking at your neighbour/Instagram /Facebook friends who seem to have it all.
+Spending most of the time in the sun smiling, looking happy or at least happier than you.

 How are they affording this?
-I thought they were broke? (there probably not affording it, they’re affording the payments or someone else is for them)
+I thought they were broke? (their probably not affording it, they’re affording the payments or someone else is for them)

-The key here is to run your own race.
+The key here is to run your race.
 Live your own life.
 Enjoy it the way that you want to enjoy it.
-Do your best not to compare yourself to other peoples highlight reels.
+Do your best not to compare yourself to other people’s highlight reels.

-It’s not going to be comfortable looking at your friends endless holiday snaps, but you have to think is what they’ve got what you want?
+It’s not going to be comfortable looking at your friend’s endless holiday snaps, but you have to think is that they’ve got what you want.
 Or is it just what you think you want?

-Being happy with what you have got is the key to being happy with your self and your financial situation.
+Being happy with what you have is the key to being comfortable with yourself and your financial situation.